emilianavt/VSeeFaceManual/README.md

 ### Deat

-If you appreciate Deat's contributions to VSeeFace, his amazing [Tracking World](http://deatrathias.net/TW/) or just him being him overall, you can buy him a [Ko-fi](https://ko-fi.com/deatrathias), tip him through [Streamlabs](https://streamlabs.com/virtual_deat/tip) or subscribe to his [Twitch](https://www.twitch.tv/virtual_deat) channel.
+If you appreciate Deat's contributions to VSeeFace, his amazing [Tracking World](http://deatrathias.net/TW/) or just him being him overall, you can buy him a [Ko-fi](https://ko-fi.com/deatrathias) or subscribe to his [Twitch](https://www.twitch.tv/virtual_deat) channel.

 ### Emiliana